 Agility?
 We tried it!
 Does not work! – Part 1

-Why that can be true: An overview
+Why that can be true: An overview in several parts

 I’m sure you’ve heard of that “agility” or “agile” (sic!) everyone’s talking about.
 Maybe you have even tried “it”.
 And maybe you also have the feeling that after years of euphoria the voices of critics and skeptics are getting louder again lately?
 So was everything just hot air, just another one of many management methodes that come and go?